This post may contain affiliate links. Read our disclosure policy here.

-Have you ever gotten a great deal on produce from the store, only for it to go bad on you faster that you can eat it?
-This article will hopefully give you some ideas on how to get that produce to last longer, until you can get around to eating it!
-Usually when I buy produce in bulk I like to either can or dry it (or freeze it depending on what kind of produce!)
+Have you ever gotten a great deal on produce from the store, only for it to go bad on you faster than you can eat it?
+This article will hopefully give you some ideas on how to get that produce to last longer until you can get around to eating it!
+Usually, when I buy produce in bulk I like to either can or dry it (or freeze it depending on what kind of produce!)
 And you can always re-grow produce indoors!
-But of course we also buy fruit and veggies that we want to eat fresh!
+But of course, we also buy fruit and veggies that we want to eat fresh!
 Here are some things you can do to make your produce last longer.

 Onions: Tie them up in panty hose!